 Natural Environment Teaching (N.E.T.) – Involves incorporating the learner’s natural environment into the teaching, development, and generalization of skills.

-LSAC offers collaborative and compassionate ABA Therapy to children 0-21 years old.
+LSAC offers collaborative and compassionate autism therapy through ABA Therapy to children 0-21 years old.
 Offering both center-based and home-based care, LSAC is excited to empower families by providing them with the support they need.
 For more information, please email us at autism@littlespurs.com